 At Work: The building where I worked was well over 50 years old.
-The pipes were old, and there are occasionally water boiling advisories in the building.
-I don’t know about you, but if the building managers occasionally shutdown the water faucets and send out messages that water needs to be boiled before consumption, I would prefer not to drink it at all.
+The pipes were old, and there were occasionally water boiling advisories in the building.
+I don’t know about you, but if the building managers occasionally shut down the water faucets and send out messages that water needs to be boiled before consumption, I would prefer not to drink it at all.
 Several coworkers contracted with a water service which provided 5-gallon bottles of water and a cooler.
 It cost $5 per month to pay for this service.
-This is a cost I gladly payed – as I mentioned, I drink a lot of water.
+This is a cost I gladly paid – as I mentioned, I drink a lot of water.

-I drink about four 20 ounce bottles on an average workday.
+I drink about four 20 ounce bottles on an average workday or roughly half a gallon of water.
 If I were to buy a bottle of water every time I was thirsty, I would pay for my monthly water club fee in one day (bottles cost $1.25 in the vending machines).
-In my opinion this is an essential cost for me.
+In my opinion, this is an essential cost for me.
 I clean and reuse water bottles that I have acquired from earlier purchases.
 This is a great way to save money and the environment.

 How I minimize the impact of drinking bottled water: